Multiplicative learning from observation-prediction ratios: Experiments

-We implemented the algorithm using PyTorch~\citep{NEURIPS2019_9015}.
-We applied the algorithm to classification tasks on image datasets, specifically MNIST~\citep{lecun-mnist} and CIFAR-10~\citep{krizhevsky2009learning}.
-For these tasks, we used fully connected neural networks with four layers, configured as follows: $784-1750-475-10$ for MNIST and $3072-2750-250-10$ for CIFAR-10.
+We implemented the algorithms in PyTorch~\citep{NEURIPS2019_bdbca288}, and evaluated them on image-classification benchmarks, MNIST~\citep{lecun-mnist}.
+We used fully connected neural networks with four layers, configured as follows: $784-1750-475-10$.
+Our results are not sensitive to this particular architectural choice and remain qualitatively similar across a range of network configurations.

-The classification task for the ten handwritten digits in the MNIST dataset has a 90\% error rate for random guessing.
-Algorithm 1, which ignores internal covariate shift, performed poorly, with results similar to random guessing.
-In contrast, Algorithm 2 achieved a 2.88\% error rate with just a single weight update during full-batch training.

-Algorithm 2 for the multilayer ER is also effective for the classification task on the CIFAR-10 dataset, which consists of 32×32 pixel color images and features more complex classes compared to the 28×28 pixel grayscale images of handwritten digits in the MNIST dataset.
-Once again, the one-step weight update achieved an error rate of 56.65\%, significantly lower than the 90\% error rate expected from random guessing.

-For putting the performance in perspective, we compared the performances of other learning algorithms: backpropagation (BP), difference target propagation (DTP) in~\autoref{subsec:TP}, and feedback alignment (FA)~\citep{lillicrap2016random,nokland2016direct}.
-The benchmarks for these algorithms are given in~\citep{bartunov2018assessing}.

-While multilayer ER may not surpass the alternative algorithms, it demonstrates comparable performance levels.
-Notably, all other models in this comparison were trained using the Adam optimizer~\citep{kingma2014adam} requiring at least three hyperparameters.
-These models typically adopt a learning rate within the range of $10^{-4}\sim10^{-3}$, necessitating multiple weight updates during training~\citep[as detailed in Table 4 and 5 of][]{bartunov2018assessing}.
-In contrast, multilayer ER achieves its best results within the first 100 weight updates and remarkably reaches nearly its peak performance after just the first update.
-It does so without requiring any hyperparameters, highlighting its efficiency compared to other algorithms.

-Similar to the observations on the MNIST dataset, the results on CIFAR-10 also indicate BP showcasing the best performance, with other alternative algorithms following behind.
-Notably, the overall test errors are higher than those observed on MNIST, reflecting the greater complexity and difficulty of the CIFAR-10 dataset.
-Once again, multilayer ER demonstrates performance comparable to the other alternatives but with significantly fewer weight updates.
-Remarkably, multilayer ER reaches nearly its peak performance after just a single weight update.
-In contrast, alternative algorithms require multiple epochs, with each involving numerous weight updates, to achieve their best results~\citep[as illustrated in Figure 2 of][]{bartunov2018assessing}.